It’s commonly known as the “stubble and stache”, and learning how to craft it may be the best decision of your entire life.

 Appreciating that the mustache and the stubble as two distinct entities is the first step.
 Trim everything other than the mustache down to the desired stubble length, being sure to define the neckline and cheek line.
-Then, trim the lower and upper borders of the mustache ideally with a pair of scissors.
+Then, trim the lower and upper borders of the mustache.
 Reduce the bulk of the mustache being careful not to thin it out too much.
-Then, moisturize, oil it up, and style.
+Then, moisturize, oil it up, and style it.

 Some may call it retrospective, longing for a bygone era of 70s talk show hosts and film actors.
 But this is wrong.

 What we’re seeing on the streets is a modern update of this recognizable 70s aesthetic.

 The unkempt cheek lines and “neckbeards” are no longer acceptable.
 We now combine the laid-back ruggedness of this former fad with the careful grooming habits of the modern beardsman.

 This beautifully balanced example of “metro masculinity” is what we’re trying to achieve.

 If you’re interested in taking your stubble to the next level, click here to check out my most recommended stubble trimming and grooming products of the year.

 How To Get The Mustache With Stubble Look

 Before we start, it’s important to have a clear idea of what this look consists of.

 A good way of grasping it is to think of it as two distinct facial hair styles combined.
 This is no deep secret.
 As the name would suggest, the two styles are: